hazelcast/hazelcast-go-client/README.md

 # 5. Setting Up Client Network

-All network related configuration of Hazelcast Go Client is performed via the `NetworkConfig` class when using programmatic configuration.
+All network related configuration of Hazelcast Go client is performed via the `NetworkConfig` class when using programmatic configuration.
-Here is an example of configuring network for Go Client programmatically.
+Here is an example of configuring network for Go client programmatically.

 ```go
 config := hazelcast.NewConfig()